kavyashree-205/Covid-19-Data-Preprocessing/README.md

 # Covid-19-Data-Preprocessing
 Covid – 19 Data Processing is a Program which can load, merge, clean and aggregate the COVID-19 time series data.
 This program can give graphs and stats about any country in the world.
-It is designed by using Python Language, Matplotlib, Seaborn, Alter, Numpy and Pandas.
+It is designed by using Python Language, Matplotlib, Seaborn, Altair, Numpy and Pandas.

 It takes the updated data from the web and show the current stats of Covid – 19 such as Confirmed, Recovered, Death and Active cases around each country for which the user requires.
 Further this program also compares data of newly confirmed cases between multiple countries.